ryantd42/NY-Legislative-Git/2023/A9510A-2023/bill.md

   ___________

- Introduced by M. of A. McDONALD -- read once and referred to the Commit- tee on Education
+ Introduced by M. of A. McDONALD -- read once and referred to the Commit- tee  on  Education  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT to amend the general municipal law, in relation to contracts for school food services
+ AN ACT to amend the general municipal law, in relation to contracts  for school  food services; and providing for the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: